-- January: The New Woman All Women abortion facility in Birmingham sent three women with botched abortions to the hospital.
-Paramedics had to hand-lift a partially clad woman through a narrow doorway and down several steps because the building did not have a gurney-accessible entrance.
+- In January 2012 in Birmingham, New Woman All Women abortion facility sent three women with botched abortions to the hospital.
+Paramedics had to hand-lift a partially clad woman from a narrow doorway and down several steps to an awaiting gurney because New Woman All Women did not have a gurney-accessible entrance.

-- The Alabama Department of Public Health issued a 76-page deficiency report citing the following among other violations.
+- The Alabama Department of Public Health issued a 76-page deficiency report, citing, among other violations:

 - Clinic staff was not properly trained to provide safe quality patient care.

-- Failure to have policy and procedures related to medication administering and errors.
+- Failure to have policy and procedures related to medication errors and the administration of medications.
 This resulted in the hospitalization of three abortion patients on January 21, 2012, with one patient placed in ICU.

 - There was no documentation that the two abortionists employed by Derzis were even qualified to do abortions.